Rachel-Tookey/GIFeels/README.md

 We are currently working on taking this app to deployment.
 Features currently in development to help us take this next step are:
 - Expanding the modular structure using Flask Blueprints
-- Privacy and service policy with links in footer
 - AI recommendations through the Google Gemini API

 <br>